top of page

 Halfway through the year our son graduated from university - via a Zoom call - and returned home so he joined us on our family outings.
 Before then I'd send him photos from our walks, including my tree of the day, on our WhatsApp family chat.
 It was a fun way to keep in touch while there was really not a lot else going on and sometimes he'd send us photos too.

-As it's nearing the anniversary of the first lockdown I thought I'd use Shooglebox to gather all my "tree of the day" photos and share the box with the rest of the family as happy memories of a very strange year.
+I thought I'd use Shooglebox to gather all my "tree of the day" photos and share the box with the rest of the family as happy memories of a very strange year.